 Pandemic Pounds: Maintaining Perspective

 Whether you gained a few pandemic pounds won’t matter next year.
-But committing to healthy habits at this moment has immediate effects on your physical and mental state.
+But committing to healthy habits now immediately affects your physical and mental state.
 It also sets a precedent for rising to difficult occasions with resolve and fierce self-care.